emmercm/www/src/blog/changing-a-git-commit-message.md

 4dc005b (origin/master) Aded homepage
 ```

-There are three situations here:
+There are three scenarios to correct here:

 - The last commit has an incorrect message, and it is _not_ pushed
 - The middle commit has a misspelling, and it is _not_ pushed